Paris—June 14, 1940

 The boy looked around nervously, then said, “I know I’m being a terrible pest, but might you have a cigarette you could give me?”

-“Of course,” Walter said, and reached into his pocket for his pack of Gitanes, pulled one out, and handed it and his lighter over to the boy.
+“Of course,” Walter said.
+He reached into his pocket for his pack of Gitanes, pulled one out, and handed it and his lighter over to the boy.
 The boy fumbled with the lighter unsuccessfully until Walter reached up with his left hand, steadied the boy’s shaking hand, took the lighter and lit the cigarette.

 “Da ist er!
 Dort!
 Er ist est!” one of the Germans cried pointing at the boy, and the German car came to a screeching halt right next to them.
 The Germans jumped out, weapons leveled.